georgejecook/maestro-roku/docs/View Framework/aggregate-views.md

 ## NavController

-NavController controls a stack of views stacked one up on the other.
+`NavController` controls a stack of views stacked one up on the other.
 When a BaseScreen is added to a NavController it's `navController` field is set to the navController.
 In addition the lifecycle methods `onAddedToAggregateView` and `onRemovedFromAggregateView` are invoked in accordance with `pop`, `push` and `reset`

-### NavController fields
+### Fields

  - `numberOfViews` _readonly_ number of Views on the stack
  - `isLastViewPopped` _readonly_ true, if the last view is popped, can be observed
  - `isAutoFocusEnabled` if true then pushed views receive focus

-## NavController functions
+### Functions

  - `push` - pushes the passed in view onto the stack, and initializes it
  - `pop` - pops current view from the stack